What is an academic cause and effect essay?

 In this final essay type, the essay question will expect the researcher to determine both the causes and the effects for themselves when writing an essay:

 Notice in the above essay question that the causes of the creation of preliminary-year programmes as well as the knock-on effects of them being introduced are both under investigation.
-Although the researcher of such a question is presented with the challenging task of having to explore both aspects in some detail, the good news is that Lesson 2 provides a number of structures which can help a writer do just this.
+Although the researcher of such a question is presented with the challenging task of having to explore both aspects in some detail, the good news is that Chapter 2 provides a number of structures which can help a writer do just this.